-Fix: Shockwave Flash Player Crash In Windows 10
+FIXED: Shockwave Flash Player crashes in Windows 10

-Many websites use Shockwave Flash, so it’s unfortunate that some Windows 10 users have reported issues with Shockwave Flash.
+Many websites use Shockwave Flash, so it’s unfortunate that some Windows 10 users have reported issues with the player.
 According to users, it seems that Shockwave Flash keeps crashing on Windows 10, so let’s see if we can fix that.

 What to do if Shockwave Flash Player Crashes in Windows 10